Parable #30. Lost Sheep (as sinners):

 מִי בָכֶם הָאִישׁ אֲשֶׁר־לוֹ מֵאָה כְבָשִׂים וְאָבַד לוֹ אֶחָד מֵהֶם וְלֹא יִטּוֹשׁ אֶת־הַתִּשְׁעִים וְתִשְׁעָה בַּמִּדְבָּר וְהָלַךְ אַחֲרֵי הָאֹבֵד עַד כִּי־יִמְצָאֵהוּ׃ וְהָיָה כְּמָצְאוֹ אֹתוֹ יְשִׂימֶנּוּ עַל־כְּתֵפָיו בְּשִׂמְחָה׃ וּבָא אֶל־בֵּיתוֹ וְקָרָא לְאֹהֲבָיו וְלִשְׁכֵנָיו יַחַד לֵאמֹר שִׂמְחוּ אִתִּי כִּי מָצָאתִי אֶת־שֵׂיִי הָאֹבֵד׃

-“Which one of you, if he had one hundred sheep (מאה כבשים) and one of them was lost, would not leave the ninety-nine in the wilderness (open pasture) and follow the lost one until he found it?
-When he finds it, he will joyfully place it on his shoulders.
-He will come to his house and call his friends and neighbors together, saying, ‘Rejoice with me, for I have found my lost lamb!’”
+[Lukas 15:4] “Which one of you, if he had one hundred sheep (מאה כבשים) and one of them was lost, would not leave the ninety-nine in the wilderness (open pasture) and follow the lost one until he found it?
+When he finds it, he will gladly put it on his shoulders. and when he comes home, he will call his friends and neighbors together, saying, ‘Rejoice with me, for I have found my lost lamb!’”

 אֹמֵר אֲנִי לָכֶם כֵּן שִׂמְחָה תִהְיֶה בַּשָּׁמַיִם עַל־חוֹטֵא אֶחָד אֲשֶׁר שָׁב יוֹתֵר מֵעַל־תִּשְׁעִים וְתִשְׁעָה צַדִּיקִים אֲשֶׁר לֹא־יִצְטָרְכוּ לִתְשׁוּבָה׃

 Observation #1.
-With the teaching of the mashal of the Lost Sheep (as Sinner) we observe Messiah acting in opposition to the religious leaders of His day by His declaring that His seeking to return sinners (non-believing secular Yehudim) back into right faith and fellowship with Adonai was His highest priority.
+With the teaching of the mashal of the Lost Sheep (as Sinners) we observe Messiah acting in opposition to the religious leaders of His day by His declaring that his seeking to return sinners (non-believing secular Yehudim) back into right faith and fellowship with Adonai (our Father and our G-d) was his ‘highest’ priority.

 Observation #2.
-Messiah was hated by the Prushim (the hyper-orthodox movement of His day) for associating with those who were seen as low-life, non-orthodox Jews (who did not obey the oral law of the rabbis).
+Messiah was hated by the Prushim (the hyper-orthodox movement of his day) for associating with those who were seen as low-life, non-orthodox Jews; who did not obey the oral law of these rabbis.

 Observation #3.
-The elite religious leaders considered it absolutely disgraceful that the Messiah was publicly associating Himself with non-practicing Jews and a significant number of people that the Prushim rabbinate considered immoral and unworthy of a rabbi’s company.
+These elite religious leaders considered it absolutely disgraceful that the Messiah was publicly associating himself with non-practicing Jews and a significant number of people that the Prushim rabbinate considered immoral and unworthy of a rabbi’s company.

 Observation #4.
-It was disgusting to the Prushim (Pharisees, Separated Ones) that Rabbi Yeshua was teaching that the lives of the non-practicing Jews were just as important to Adonai as those of the pious orthodox Jews.
+It was disgusting to the Prushim (Pharisees, Separated Ones) that Rabbi Yeshua was teaching that the lives of the non-practicing Jews were just as important to Adonai Avinu as those of these pious hyper-orthodox Jews.

 Observation #5.
-Most appalling to these hyper-religious Yehudim was the Rabbi’s public criticism of them.
-The Messiah truthfully told the very proud religious elites that Israel’s prostitutes, tax-collectors, and sinners (non-observant Jews) would enter into the Kingdom of Adonai before they did!
+The Messiah truthfully told these very proud religious elites that Israel’s prostitutes, tax-collectors, and sinners (non-observant Jews) would enter into the kingdom of Adonai (our G-d) before they did!

 Observation #6.
 Rabbi Yeshua publicly humiliated the religious leaders when He said to them:

 Observation #7.
-No doubt the religious establishment must have thought: “What kind of an irrational, ridiculous, ugly comment was this?”
-“Only a rebellious, evil or crazy person would say that a non-practicing, irreligious, immoral secular Yehudi is more likely to enter the Kingdom of Adonai than a religious (practicing, morally compliant) Jew!”
+No doubt these truthful public pronouncements made the very poud and arrogant religious establishment believe the Messiah had lost his mind: “What kind of an irrational, ridiculous, ugly comment was this?”
+“Only a rebellious, evil or crazy person would say that a non-practicing, irreligious, immoral secular Jew is more likely to enter the kingdom of Adonai than a religious (practicing, morally compliant) Jew!”

-Second, the Messiah reminded the Prushim (Pharisees), the Tzedukim (Sadducees), and the experts in the Law of Moses (the Scribes) that the nation of Israel and its people were the “Vineyard of Adonai” and that if they continued to rebel against His messianic leadership, as in times past—the previous religious leaders for centuries had persecuted and killed the prophets—they most certainly would be harshly judged by Adonai.
+Second, the Messiah reminded the Prushim (Pharisees), the Tzedukim (Sadducees), and the experts in the Torah of Moses (the scribes and our sages) that the nation of Israel and its people were the “Vineyard of Adonai” and that if they continued to rebel against his messianic leadership, as in times past—the previous religious leaders for centuries had persecuted and killed the prophets—they most certainly would be harshly judged by Adonai.

 Third, the Messiah asked these proud ones who addressed themselves as being the religious leaders of the people, “Did you never read in the Scriptures:

-After quoting this passage of King David and after seeing the deep resentment and growing hatred the national religious leaders had for Him, the Messiah pronounced judgment on them, saying (warning): “The Kingdom of Adonai will be taken away from you (Israel).”
+After quoting this messianic (prophetic) passage of King David and after seeing the deep resentment and growing hatred the national religious leaders had for him, the Messiah pronounced judgment on them, saying (warning): “The kingdom of Adonai (our Father and our G-d) will be taken away from *you.”

-The Messiah *prophesied that the Kingdom of Adonai would be given to a distant future generation of Yehudim (Jews) that would one day accept His messiahship and produce the kind of “fruit” of the Spirit that Adonai desired.
+The Messiah *prophesied that the kingdom of Adonai would be given to a distant future generation of Yehudim (Jews) that would one day accept His messiahship and produce the kind of “fruit” of the Spirit that Adonai Avinu desired.

 *This reconciliation of the Mashiach in the near future with a new generation of Israel will occur only after the Gentiles’ opportunity to become Rich in Adonai has been exhausted (has ended in failure).
-Then a new generation—we believe our (this) generation—of Israel will be given a ‘second chance’ to become Rich in Adonai (i.e. be the royal priestly favored nation of Abba Avinu.
+Then a new generation—we believe our (this) generation—of Israel will be given a ‘second chance’ to become Rich in Adonai (i.e. be restored as the royal priestly Servant-leader nation of Abba Avinu.

-Most of us want more out of Adonai than an impersonal religion.
-We want to actually experience His life, the warmth of His personality, and His compassion.
+Most of us want more from our life with G-d than an impersonal religion.
+We want to actually experience His life, the warmth of His personality, and all of His compassion.
 If the G-d of Israel really exists [and He does] then the people of Israel really do want His help.
 We want to see that He cares.
-We expect Him to be our Servant-leader who loves us first before we will respond in love to Him in return.

 Observation #10.
-These crafty (עָר֔וּם) leaders of the religious-establishment had to patiently wait for the right time to permanently silence their enemy and that time had not yet come.
-For at this stage of Messiah’s three and one-half year ministry the common people of Israel believed that the Rabbi from Nazareth of Galilee was at least a prophet, if not the Messiah Himself.
+These crafty (עָר֔וּם) leaders of the first century (CE) Jewish religious-establishment had to patiently wait for the right time to permanently silence their enemy and that time had not yet come.
+For at this stage of Messiah’s three and one-half year ministry the common people of Israel believed that the Rabbi from Nazareth of Galilee was at least a prophet, if not the Messiah himself.

-In reference to this prophecy the Master was saying to the corrupt religious establishment: “The kingdom of Adonai will be taken away from you, and given to a future generation of non-religious Yehudim who will accept messianic Judaism and produce the fruit of it.”
+In reference to this messianic prophecy the Master was saying to the corrupt religious establishment of his day: “The kingdom of Adonai will be taken away from you, and given to a future generation of non-religious Yehudim who will accept messianic Judaism and produce the fruit of it.”

 Observation #12.
-As Messiah predicted today the faith of the Jewish people is imprisoned in an incredibly complex maze of ever growing inexhaustible legal writings, traditions, rituals, and laws that the successor rabbis of the Prushim rabbinate created (and continue to create in ever growing abundance).
-Some of the time the rabbi sages say something really profound and helpful that correlates well with the Scriptures.
+As Messiah predicted today the faith of the Jewish people is imprisoned in an incredibly complex maze of ever growing inexhaustible legal writings, traditions, rituals, and laws that the successor rabbis of the first century Prushim have invented.
+Some of the time these rabbis say something really profound and helpful things that correlate well with our Hebrew Scriptures.
 Thank you Lord!
-But most of the time their writings are no more than the ramblings of a privileged group of very bright people (high legal-natural aptitude, low spiritual aptitude) who suffer from a hyper-religious obsessive-compulsive personality disorder.
+But most of the time their writings are no more than the ramblings of a privileged group of very bright people (high legal-natural aptitude, low spiritual aptitude).
 Consequently, the vast majority of the Yehudim today are not at all interested in Orthodox Judaism (the successors of the Prushim); or for that matter, in any organized religion.

 Observation #13.
-As for the exercise of faith in the Messiah and in His teachings in Judaism: Thus far the orthodox rabbis continue to reject the Salvation of Adonai (Yeshua) as their Messiah.
-However, the ancient hatred of the Master by the religious elite has pretty much completely disappeared.
-At the very least the moral content of the Messiah’s teachings has received a significant degree of growing interest, respect, and even acceptance among the nation of Israel’s modern scholars.
+As for the exercise of faith in the Messiah and in his supernatural teachings in Judaism: Thus far the orthodox rabbis continue to reject the Salvation of Adonai (Yeshua) as their Messiah.
+However, the ancient hatred of our Master by the religious elite of Israel has pretty much completely disappeared.
+For in today’s Israel:

 Observation #14.
 Contrary to modern belief Messiah was never an advocate for more religion:

-What we all desire and need is not more religion.
+What we all desire and need is not more formal religious dogma.

-We need more of the experience of Adonai.
+We need more of a personal (supernatural) experience of Adonai Avinu.

 The Messiah was not sent to earth to give us more religion or even a new religion.
-He was sent to earth to give us more of Adonai and a new relationship with Him and each other (to become Rich in Adonai):
+He was sent to earth to give us more of an intimate relationship with Adonai (our Eternal Father) and therefore, a new and better (happier) relationship with Him and each other.
+The Messiah came to Israel so that we might all become like him—-Rich in Adonai:

 A. Through the Messiah the Holy One has revealed to us that G-d is Love.